gemacjr/jump.ios/JREngage/README.phonegap.txt

                                 attributes: text and href.
-An action link is a link a user can use to take action on an activity update on the provider. media               Array       An array of media objects, of type image, flash, or mp3. properties          Dictionary  An object with attributes describing properties of the update.
-An attribute value can be a string or an object with two attributes, text and href. email               Dictionary  An object containing the subject and message body of an email, if the user wishes to share via email. sms                 Dictionary  An object containing the message body of an sms, if the user wishes to share via sms.
+An action link is a link a user can use to take action on an activity update on the provider. media               Array       An array of media objects, of type image, flash, or mp3. properties          Object      An object with attributes describing properties of the update.
+An attribute value can be a string or an object with two attributes, text and href. email               Object      An object containing the subject and message body of an email, if the user wishes to share via email. sms                 Object      An object containing the message body of an SMS, if the user wishes to share via SMS.

 An action link object should contain the following keys and values: